mcornick/clilol/README.md

 clilol is under heavy development as I add support for more services.
 If something looks broken, I'm probably working on fixing it; if I don't get around to it, please let me know by filing an issue.

-clilol is available as open source under the terms of the MIT License.
+clilol is available as open source under the terms of the MPL-2.0 License.